P.O. Box 577

 - $25 VFW Store Gift Certificate to one Department Historian & Media Relations Chairman in each of the 10 Program Divisions for the best promotion of media relations training.

-- Outstanding Performance Award in each of the 10 Program Divisions based on criteria listed on Page 5 and for the promotion of Program Goals on Page 28.
+- Outstanding Performance Award in each of the 10 Program Divisions based on criteria listed on Page 5 and for the promotion of Program Goals listed at the top of Page 32.

 We have provided a place here for you to download all of the information that we distribute to you through our Program Book and Bi-Monthly Chairmen’s Bulletins.
 You will need Adobe Reader, it is a Free program and can be downloaded here Get Adobe

 2020-2021 Department Historian/Media Relation Printable Report Form (click here for online reporting)